andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 #### Interpreting Mem

-With these tools to make life simpler, we can write an interpreter for our `Mem`
+With these tools to make life easier, we can write an interpreter for our `Mem`
 commands:

 ``` {.haskell}